uliwitness/objc/README.txt

 method label	-	If the method takes no parameters, this is the method name.
 Otherwise, this is the part of the method name up to the first colon.

 parameter1 ... parameterN	-	Parameters will be converted according to whatever type the arguments of the given method are expected to have.
 Object pointers are returned and passed as simple numbers, just like other numbers.
 Characters are converted to UTF8 before passing them to Cocoa as a 'char'.
 Points are expected to be two floating point numbers separated by a comma (horizontal,vertical).
 Rectangles are four floating point numbers separated by commas, stored as horizontal,vertical,width,height.

+IMPORTANT:

+To build this, you need to check out UliKit into the directory next to objc.